 Tennessee has become one of the top ten states for employment pertaining to automotive manufacturing with more than 900 automotive manufacturers and suppliers.
 In 2015 alone, 20 automotive projects have committed 4,565 new jobs across the state and nearly $1.1 billion in capital investment.
 This has put increased demands from original equipment manufacturers (e.g. GM, Nissan and Volkswagen) to find trained engineers and scientists with the requisite skills for design, manufacture and testing of automotive structures and power trains.
-In order to meet this growing demand for engineering students at all levels with specialization in automotive manufacturing, design and simulation, a concentration has been developed and is being offered for the (MS/PhD) graduate students starting in the Fall of 2016.
+In order to meet this growing demand for engineering students at all levels with specialization in automotive manufacturing, design and simulation, a concentration has been developed and is being offered for the (MS/PhD) graduate students.

 Definition, Requirements and Certificate of Completion